Cannon Falls, Minnesota: Elementary school

 Grades K–5 have an enrollment total of 607 students.
-While the High School has the name Bombers as their mascot, the elementary school has adopted the name Trailblazers.
-After Bombers was deemed too violent by the school, an elementary-wide contest was held to come up with a new name for the school's mascot; Trailblazers was the winning name.
+The current principal as of 2023 is Jennifer Chappuis.
+While the high school has the name Bombers as their mascot, the elementary school has adopted the name Trailblazers, due to criticisms of the old name's violent connotations.

 Private schools

 St. Paul's Lutheran School is a Christian pre-school and K–8 school of the Wisconsin Evangelical Lutheran Synod (WELS) in Cannon Falls.

 Religion

 St. Paul's Lutheran Church is a member of the Wisconsin Evangelical Lutheran Synod (WELS) in Cannon Falls.
 The Episcopal Church of the Redeemer is listed on the National Register of Historic Places.

 Notable people

 Colonel William J. Colvill, a hero of the Battle of Gettysburg, is buried in the Cannon Falls Cemetery.
-Two American presidents have visited the city.
-The first, Calvin Coolidge, visited in 1928 to dedicate the memorial erected in honor of Colvill.
-The second, Barack Obama, held a town hall-style discussion at Hannah's Bend Park on August 15, 2011, while campaigning for his second term.
 American singer-songwriter Caitlyn Smith was born here June 13, 1986.